Marina Towers

 No listings' public remarks (0/15) specifically mention 'split', 'mini-split', or 'ductless' AC.
 One listing has ACSPL checked in inclusions, but multiple listings only reference generic 'AC' or that 'ACs are new,' which does not confirm split/ductless systems.
 Given prior absence across listings and lack of explicit remarks, there is strong evidence the building does not offer split/ductless AC.

-Strong evidence: 11 of 15 current MLS listings mark concrete construction and the public remarks explicitly state "Concrete high rise building built in 1967."
-Multiple agent remarks consistently describe a mid-century concrete high-rise, indicating strong, corroborated evidence across listings rather than a single copy/paste.
+Strong evidence: 12 of 16 current MLS listings list concrete construction and public remarks explicitly state 'Concrete high rise building built in 1967.'
+Multiple agent remarks consistently describe a concrete mid-century high-rise, indicating strong, building-wide concrete construction.

 A notable portion of listings (6/14) identify double‑wall construction and none explicitly contradict it.
 This suggests that at least some portions (often interior walls) of the building use double‑wall assemblies.